Configure your PingFederate administration settings in the PingAccess administrative console.

 The API endpoint

-/pingfederate/adminallows additional options to be selected for the configured authorization server.
+/pingfederate/adminallows you to select additional options for the configured authorization server.

-You can configure the following authorization servers in the PingAccess UI:
+You can configure the following authorization servers in the PingAccess administrative console:

 In the Client ID field, enter a client ID for